MicroEJ/docs/VEEPortingGuide/bspConnection.rst

   The VEE Port does not know the BSP at all.

-  BSP connection can be configured when building the MicroEJ Application (absolute locations).
+  BSP connection can be configured when building the Application (absolute locations).

   .. figure:: images/bsp-connection-cases-none.png
      :alt: VEE Port with no BSP connection